The most effective treatment for

 who are at risk for HIV because of an accidental needlestick or other

-exposure to body fluids may need medicine to prevent infection.6 Medicine may also prevent HIV infection in a person who
+exposure to body fluids may need medicine to prevent infection.7

 has been raped or was accidentally exposed to the body fluids of a person who